 We are currently working on the following, among others:

-Iasi marriage records (contact Town Leader Dana Lugassy)
+Iasi birth, marriage and death records (contact Town Leader Dana Lugassy)

-Bucharest marriage records (contact Town Leader Rahel Eynan)
+Bucharest marriage and cemetery records (contact Town Leader Rahel Eynan)

 Historical English-language newspapers articles (go here)